Rejindael/git_assignment/README.md

 # e.
 What is the difference between git and GitHub?

+ # Git is a version control system or platform while Github is just a host for all this.

 # f.
 What does git diff do?

+ # allows you to have version control on your local drive and work on it separately then collaborate

 # g.
 What is the main branch?

+ # main branch is the original thread of code for a project

 # h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+ # no, we should only push to main branch when we fully ready to commit to changes, until then - should work on a clone